RAMR2D network scholarship holders

 RAMR2D > Scholars > Djamilatou DABRE

-This project aims to understand the impact of mining activities on the contamination of surface waters, trophic chains and gold camp populations in Burkina Faso and Guinea, where gold is the main export product.
-To carry out this research project, we will first establish a baseline of mercury, cyanide and arsenic contamination of waters and trophic chains in two mining districts.
-Secondly, the study will identify the sources of pollution, the mechanisms and pathways by which contaminants are transferred to the environment, as well as those responsible for human exposure.
+Over the last ten years, extractive activities have expanded intensively in West Africa, particularly in gold mining regions, due to the rising price of gold.
+Gold extraction processes and the chemicals used to recover it result in diverse and complex contamination involving contaminants such as mercury (Hg), cyanide (CN) and arsenic (As).
+The aim of this project is to understand the impact of mining activities on the contamination of surface waters, trophic chains and populations in gold panning camps in Burkina Faso and Guinea, where gold is the main export product.
+First, we will establish baseline levels of mercury, cyanide and arsenic contamination of waters and food chains in two mining districts.
+Next, we will identify the sources of pollution, the mechanisms and pathways by which contaminants are transferred to the environment, and those responsible for human exposure.
+Finally, we will assess the potential impact of these activities on health.

 Integration of the thesis project into the local, regional and international scientific community: